-- Appropriate spaces must be used i.e. bathrooms or bedrooms when providing personal or intimate care. - Sometimes it may not be possible to provide a purpose-built changing area i.e. when accessing off site activities such as canoeing.
-Before commencing off site activities suitable areas for changing must be considered - If a person is unable to stand during the changing process a changing mat must be provided. - Dignity and respect must be considered at all times and if necessary, a small screen must be used to support this basic human right. - The time spent changing a person should be a positive experience for the individual.
+- Appropriate spaces must be used i.e. bathrooms or bedrooms when providing personal or intimate care. - Sometimes it may not be possible to provide a purpose-built changing area i.e. when accessing off site activities.
+Before commencing off site activities suitable areas for changing must be arranged - If a person is unable to stand during the changing process a changing mat must be provided. - Dignity and respect must be considered at all times and if necessary, screens must be used. - The time spent changing a person should be a positive experience for the individual.